By now, you must’ve heard about the Integrated Shield Plan.

 Because of the recent industry changes, the old “full” riders are not available anymore.

-As for those who purchased the old riders from 8 March 2018 up to 31 March 2019, they WILL need to transit to the new riders from 1 Apr 2021.
+As for those who purchased the old riders from 8 March 2018 up to 31 March 2019, they will be transited to the new riders from 1 Apr 2021.

 These new riders can still substantially cover the deductible but you’ll need to co-pay 5% of the bill.
 Most insurers have the co-payment capped at $3,000/year (terms and conditions apply).